I can't find my chemical on the Inventory

 Explore your introduction options if your chemical is 'new' to Australia

-If your chemical is not on the Inventory, you'll need to work out whether it can be introduced under another category.
+If your chemical is not on the Inventory, you can use our 'Categorisation Guide' to work out if your introduction meets the criteria for one of our authorised introduction categories.
 Regulatory treatment will vary depending on your introduction's level of risk to human health and the environment.